sasazame/cdxresume/README.md

 cdxresume provides an interactive terminal interface to browse and manage your Codex CLI session history.
 It reads session data from your local Codex CLI logs and displays them in an easy-to-navigate format.

+Important compatibility note (Codex 0.32.0+):
+- Codex 0.32.0 introduced a breaking change to the rollout JSONL format saved under `~/.codex/sessions/YYYY/MM/DD/*.jsonl`.
+- Logs created by Codex 0.31.x and earlier (legacy format) are not compatible with the new format (and vice versa).
+- cdxresume detects your installed Codex version and reads only the matching format:
+  - 0.32.0 or newer: reads only the new format
+  - 0.31.x or older: reads only the legacy format
+- Cross‑format conversion is not implemented at this time.

 ## Disclaimer / Important Notes

 - This is an unofficial tool for extending Codex CLI.
 It is not affiliated with or endorsed by the Codex CLI authors.
 - Official Codex CLI (v0.30.0) now supports `--resume` (interactive picker) and `--continue` (latest session). cdxresume remains compatible and valuable as a session browser and launcher.
-See release notes: https://github.com/openai/codex/releases/tag/rust-v0.30.0
+See the release notes: [rust-v0.30.0](https://github.com/openai/codex/releases/tag/rust-v0.30.0).
-- cdxresume resumes a specific selection by passing Codex’s experimental override: `codex -c experimental_resume=<path-to-jsonl>`.
-  - This path-based resume remains supported upstream and is the correct way to resume an exact rollout file from a third-party launcher.
-  - You can also pass `--resume` or `--continue` directly to Codex if you prefer its native picker/latest behavior; note that doing so ignores the selection made in cdxresume and lets Codex decide.
-  - To use cdxresume’s selection, do not pass `--resume` or `--continue`; cdxresume will supply `-c experimental_resume=<path-to-jsonl>` to Codex for you.
+- cdxresume prefers native Codex resume flags when available.
+If your Codex build supports them, cdxresume will launch with `--resume <sessionId>` (or `--session-id <uuid>`).
+For older Codex builds, it falls back to `-c experimental_resume=<path-to-jsonl>`.
+- If the installed Codex build doesn’t support resuming by session or file path, cdxresume starts a new session and shows a notice.
 - This project was created by adapting and reworking the UI/logic from `ccresume` (a Claude Code tool): https://github.com/sasazame/ccresume.
 It is not a GitHub fork; it is a new repository derived from the original concept and components.

 ### Key Features